helins/dsim.cljc/README.md

 usually, and there it goes.
 As seen, we can use `dvlopt.dsim/historic` on an engine in order to obtain a lazy sequence of all intermediary steps (points in time when using a `ptime-engine`).
-This is perfect for a whole category of optimization problems and other scientific endaveours, or drawing an non-interactive animations.
+This is perfect for a whole category of scientific endaveours like optimization problems, or for drawing non-interactive animations.

 In an online simulation, our virtual world interacts with the real world.
 Games